nystrom/rivo/docs/design.md

 Then we can define `unzip` as:

-    fun unzip xys = (xs,ys)
+    fun unzip xys = (xs, ys)
-      where:
+      where
         zip xs ys == xys

-    where introduces a formula context.
+`where` introduces a formula context.
 The body of a backward function

 is often a formula.